klembot/chapbook/guide/state/the-vars-section.md

 * <code>&#124;&#124;</code>, "or"
 True if one or both sides are true.

+## Clarifying Expressions With Parentheses

+Often expressions are complex.
+For example, in a simple role-playing scenario, you might decide a character armed with a hammer does `strength * 2 + 4` damage.
+But if `strength` is 12, does that mean that the expression evaluates to 28 (multiply 12 by 2, then add 4) or 72 (add 2 to 4, then multiply by 12)?

+You may remember from algebra class that mathematical operators have rules relating to precedence; specifically, multiplication occurs before addition.
+But you probably have never been taught what the rules are for boolean logic--e.g. what does `!true || false` evaluate to?[^3]--and even if you do know the rules, it can be tricky to correctly apply them in a complex expression.

+In these situations, you can use parentheses to help make an expression easy to follow, or even to override the normal order of operations. `(strength * 2) + 4` makes it clear how the expression will be evaluated--and if indeed you wanted the answer above to be 72, you can specify that by writing `strength * (2 + 4)`.

 ## Variables Do Not Change On Their Own

 An important thing to remember about setting variables to calculated values is that the calculation only happens once, when you set the variable.
 Imagine this scenario: